 This Focus Group is to provide a collaborative platform for pre-standardisation aspects of QIT for the ICT networks, with the following objectives:

-Considering emerging technologies and applications of QIT for networks.
+Considering evolution and applications of QIT for networks.

-The object of study consists of:
+The topics of study include:

-the supplementary aspects of QKD networks beyond the scope of SG13 (QKD network architecture aspects) and SG17 (security aspects).
+Telecom/network aspects of QKD networks that are identified in close coordination with ITU-T SG13 and SG17 as not within the scope of SG13 (QKD network architecture aspects) and SG17 (security aspects of QKD network and applications of QRNG for security).

 QIN technology and network evolution.

-On the above objects, the main outputs will prioritise on terminology and use cases.
+The FG outputs will focus on terminology and use cases.

+The FG will reference relevant terminology defined in the pertinent ITU-T SGs.
+When necessary, the FG will liaise with the relevant SGs if terminology needs to evolve to take into account technology evolution.

-To provide necessary technical background information and collaborative conditions in order to effectively support current and future standardization work in study groups.
+To provide necessary technical background information and collaborative conditions in order to effectively support QIN-related standardization work in ITU-T study groups.

-To provide an open cooperation platform with study groups and other SDOs, including collaborated standardization work, co-located meetings, and workshop on quantum topic.
+To provide an open cooperation platform with ITU-T study groups and other SDOs, including collaborative standardization work, co-located meetings, and workshop on quantum topic.

 3. Structure